 What are D Teams?

-D Teams are small teams of about 6-10 people that meet three times per semester in order to discuss contentious topics in empathic and productive ways, and to pave the way toward catalyzing creative solutions to difficult problems in the public sphere.
+D Teams are small teams of about 6-10 people that meet three times per semester in order to discuss contentious topics in productive ways, and to pave the way toward catalyzing creative solutions to difficult problems in the public sphere.
 D Teams may meet in person or virtually.

 A few things make the D Team experience unique compared to other discussions about controversial topics.
 First, D Team discussions are facilitated by a DCI Fellow who has been trained in the kind of facilitation that leads to good discussions.
 Second, D Team participants get access to deliberation guides designed specifically for each topic that they discuss.
 And third, D Teams provide an opportunity to connect meaningfully with others beyond one’s immediate social or professional circle.
 You can learn more about the background and structure of this program here.

 It was my first DCI experience, and I was not sure quite what to expect.
 I was one of 2 non-students on our team, and part of the draw to participate was to hear and learn from current students how they think and feel about such a difficult, complex, politically-charged topic.
 It was an enlightening and encouraging experience; I came away more hopeful, and impressed by the DCI initiative.—D Team Participant

 What are the topics of discussion for Spring 2024?